Career Area: Videographer

 Eugene Rocco Utley

-“I would rather fail at pursuing a passion that I love than playing it safe, and never truly pursuing it.”
+“I would rather fail at pursuing a passion that I love rather than playing it safe, and never truly pursuing it.”